 Starting in the 1980s, the US government established a program to evaluate the security of computer operating systems.
 Since then, other governments have established programs.
 In the late 1990s, major governments agreed to recognize a Common Criteria for security product evaluations.
 Since then, the number of evaluations have skyrocketed.

 The following figure summarizes the number of government endorsed security evaluations completed every year since the first was completed in 1984.
 The different colors represent different evaluation criteria, with “CC” representing today’s Common Criteria.

-In 1999, I tracked down every report I could find of a product that had completed a published, formal security evaluation in accordance with trusted systems evaluation criteria.
-This led to some preliminary results.
+Starting in 1999, I have occasionally run projects where I have tracked down every report I could find of a security product evaluation.
 At the Last National Information Systems Security Conference (23rd NISSC) in October, 2000, I presented a paper (PDF) that surveyed the trends shown in the previous 16 years of formal computer security evaluations.

 For additional insight, I’d suggest looking at Section 23.3.2 of Ross Anderson’s book Security Engineering, which describes the process from the UK point of view.
 Ross isn’t impressed with the way the process works in practice; while the process may be somewhat more stringent in the US, the US process simply produces different failure modes.